A Church in the Making

-During the warm months, Dr. Ingold led services in an outdoor shelter.
+During the warm months, Dr. Ingold led services in an outdoor shelter called a brush arbor.
 In the winter, he preached in the home of Henry Link (the site of the 1859 Cafe, until it closed in 2011).
 In 1868, Dr. Ingold established Hickory’s first school, the Free Academy.
 The Academy also became host to Reformed worship services that year, because the outdoor stand burned.
 The Academy also hosted worship services by many other denominations, as well as entertainment shows.

 Corinth in 1869

 On May 22, 1869, twenty-two charter members founded Corinth Reformed Church.
 Later they built a church structure in what is now Robinson Park, which served as their home from 1874 to 1887.
 The land was noted by Mr. Robinson; however, a call went out for the donation of funds to build the $500 church planned.